-In statistics, samples are drawn from a population in a datagenerating process (DGP).
+In statistics, samples are drawn from a population in a data-generating process (DGP).
 Standard errors measure the uncertainty in estimates of population parameters.
 In science, evidence is generated to test hypotheses in an evidence-generating process (EGP).
-We claim that EGP variation across researchers adds uncertainty: Nonstandard errors (NSEs).
+We claim that EGP variation across researchers adds uncertainty-nonstandard errors (NSEs).
 We study NSEs by letting 164 teams test the same hypotheses on the same data.
-NSEs turn out to be sizable, but smaller for better reproducible or higher rated research.
-Adding peer-review stages reduces NSEs.
-We further find that this type of uncertainty is underestimated by participants.
+NSEs turn out to be sizable, but

-In their recent book, Kahneman et al. (2021) (KSS) discuss variability in wrote the manuscript.
+Albert J. Menkveld is at Vrije Universiteit Amsterdam and Tinbergen Institute.
+Anna Dreber is at Stockholm School of Economics and University of Innsbruck.
+Felix Holzmeister is at University of Innsbruck.
+Juergen Huber is at University of Innsbruck.
+Magnus Johannesson is at Stockholm School of Economics.
+Michael Kirchler is at University of Innsbruck.
+Sebastian Neusüß is at Optiver Amsterdam.
+Michael Razen is at University of Innsbruck.
+Utz Weitzel is at Vrije Universiteit Amsterdam, Radboud University, and Tinbergen Institute.
+These first nine authors are the project coordinators.
+They conceptualized and designed the project, managed it, conducted the meta-analyses, and wrote the paper.
 Any errors are therefore their sole responsibility.
-The three authors affiliated with Cascad conducted the reproducibility verification.
-The other authors all significantly contributed to the project by participating either as a member of a research team, or as a peer evaluator.
+The three authors affiliated with the Certification Agency for Scientific Code and Data (Cascad) conducted the reproducibility verification.
+The other authors all significantly contributed to the project by participating either as a member of a research team or as a peer evaluator.
 We have included the full list of authors names and their affiliations in Appendix A, because space in this footnote is limited.
-The views expressed here are the authors' and do not represent the views of the Bank of England, the Federal Reserve Bank of New York, the Federal Reserve System, or any other of the institutions that the authors are affiliated with or receive financing from.
-The coordinators thank Andrew Chen, Amit Goyal, Campbell Harvey, Lucas Saru, Eric Uhlmann, and participants at the Microstructure Exchange 2021, Derivatives Forum Frankfurt 2022, Financial Intermediation Research Society (FIRS) 2022, Research in Behavioral Finance Conference (RBFC) 2022, Society for Experimental Finance (SEF) 2022, Society for Financial Econometrics (SoFiE) 2022 where the paper was runner-up for the best-paper prize, Vienna-Copenhagen Conference on Financial Econometrics 2022, and the Western Finance Assocation (WFA) 2022 for valuable comments.
+The views expressed here are those of the authors and do not represent the views of the Bank of England, the Federal Reserve Bank of New York, the Federal Reserve System, or any other of the institutions that the authors are affiliated with or receive financing from.
+The coordinators thank Andrew Chen; Amit Goyal; Campbell Harvey; Lucas Saru; Eric Uhlmann; and participants at the Microstructure Exchange 2021, Derivatives Forum Frankfurt 2022, Financial Intermediation Research Society (FIRS) 2022, Research in Behavioral Finance Conference (RBFC) 2022, Society for Experimental Finance (SEF) 2022, Society for Financial Econometrics (SoFiE) 2022 where the paper was runner-up for the best-paper prize, Vienna-Copenhagen Conference on Financial Econometrics 2022, and the Western Finance Assocation (WFA) 2022 for valuable comments.
 They further thank Adam Gill, Eugénie de Jong, Ingrid Löfman, and Elmar Nijkamp for research assistance.
-The coordinators are grateful for financial support from (Dreber) the Knut and Alice Wallenberg Foundation, the Marianne, Marcus Wallenberg Foundation, the Jan Wallander, Tom Hedelius Foundation, (Huber) an FWF grant P29362, (Huber and Kirchler) FWF SFB F63, (Johannesson) Riksbankens Jubileumsfond grant P21-0168, and (Menkveld) NWO-Vici.
+The coordinators are grateful for financial support from (Dreber) the Knut and Alice Wallenberg Foundation, the Marianne, Marcus Wallenberg Foundation, the Jan Wallander, Tom Hedelius Foundation, (Huber) an Austrian Science Fund grant P29362, (Huber and Kirchler) Austrian Science Fund SFBF63, (Johannesson) Riksbankens Jubileumsfond grant P21-0168, and (Menkveld) Dutch Research Council 016.
+Vici.
+185.068.
 Authors at Gothenburg University, Lund University, and Stockholm University gratefully acknowledge financial support from the Swedish House of Finance.
+The collection of data on human subjects was approved by the Institutional Review Board (IRB) of the School of Business and Economics at the Vrije Universiteit Amsterdam prior to the experiment (IRB reference number is SBE5/5/2021gwl260).
+The project coordinators have read The Journal of Finance's disclosure policy and have no conflicts of interest to disclose.